Chapter 15 - Animations

 After that, we iterate over the children nodes, using the node transformation matrix as the parent matrix for those child nodes.

 The AINodeAnim instance defines a set of keys that contain translation, rotation and scaling information.
-These keys are referred to specific instant of times.
-We assume that information is ordered in time, and construct a list of matrices that contain the transformation to be applied for each frame.
-As it has been said before, some of those transformations may "stop" at a specific frame, we should use the last values for the last of the frames.
+These keys are referred to specific instants of time.
+We assume that information is ordered by time, and construct a list of matrices that contain the transformation to be applied for each frame.
+As said before, some of those transformations may "stop" at a specific frame, so we should use the last values for the last of the frames.

 The findAIAnimNode method is defined like this: